 |Page tools: Print Page Print All RSS Search this Product|

-When reporting ABS data, the Australian Bureau of Statistics (or ABS) must be attributed as the source.
+· When reporting ABS data you must attribute the Australian Bureau of Statistics (or the ABS) as the source.

 These documents will be presented in a new window.